vivaxgen/ngs-pipeline/docs/tutorial.rst

     BASEDIR/
             activate.sh
             config.yaml
+            configs/
             refs/
             sets/

-Note that only ``config.yaml`` is the mandatory name to be used for the config file, while the rest of the file and directory names can be anything.
+Note that only ``config.yaml`` and ``configs`` are the mandatory name to be used for the config file and directory, while the rest of the file and directory names can be anything.
 However, for consistency purposes, it is recommended to use the above file and directory names.